Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 Then it was anniversary cards.
 Then Father's Day cards with cigar smoke rising through the frame (the smoke secretly spells "DAD" as it drifts upward -- took me three days to get that animation right).
 Then mother's day cards with butterfly animations and falling flower petals.

-Each one made someone cry.
+Each one made someone speechless.
 Each one got watched multiple times.
 Each one became a keepsake in someone's phone instead of something that sits on a shelf for a week and gets thrown away.

 That's when I realized this wasn't just about birthday cards.
 This was about turning greeting cards into experiences people actually treasure.